Preparing for an IPO? Don’t overlook your IP assets

 Give yourself the time not to panic

 Typically, the closer you get to the IPO launch date, the more fraught the process will be.
-Involving your IP team or external advisors and beginning the IP audit early in the process will help you to sidestep any last-minute panics by ensuring that IP value and potential is fully captured and protected in advance.
+Involving your IP team or external advisers and beginning the IP audit early in the process will help you to sidestep any last-minute panics by ensuring that the value and potential of IP assets are fully captured and protected in advance.

 Contact us for more information or support